hyperledger-labs/splice/cluster/README.md

 ### Bootstrapping from a Cluster Data Dump

-To bootstrap a fresh cluster from an ACS and participant identity data dump, set ``process.env.BOOTSTRAPPING_CONFIG`` to a JSON object specifying the cluster and the date the backup is from.
+To bootstrap a fresh cluster from an ACS and participant identities data dump, set ``process.env.BOOTSTRAPPING_CONFIG`` to a JSON object specifying the cluster and the date the backup is from.
 The most recent backup before the specified date will be used to bootstrap from.

 ```